zarr-developers/zarr-python/docs/tutorial.rst

-If you have some data in an HDF5 file and would like to copy some or all of it into a Zarr group, or vice-versa, the :func:`zarr.convenience.copy` and :func:`zarr.convenience.copyall` functions can be used.
+If you have some data in an HDF5 file and would like to copy some or all of it into a Zarr group, or vice-versa, the :func:`zarr.convenience.copy` and :func:`zarr.convenience.copy_all` functions can be used.
 Here's an example copying a group named 'foo' from an HDF5 file to a Zarr group::

     >>> import h5py